lakshya-baranwal/Data-Structures-and-Algorithms/README.md

 # Data Structures and Algorithms (DSA)

-This repository contains codes and implementations of various things under DSA.
+This repository contains codes and implementations of various techniques under DSA.

 ## Table of Contents